 Justin Becker was taken off guard when a burglar posing as a delivery worker tried to enter his home.
 Justin tried to fight off the attacker, but the man pulled a gun on him.
 That’s when Kilo, Justin’s Pit Bull, sprang into action and attacked the burglar.

 The gun went off and shot Kilo in the head before the man disappeared.
 Justin held Kilo in his arms, thinking that this might be the end.
 But he refused to give up and let Kilo die.

 He rushed the pup to the veterinarian.
 After a quick x-ray, the vet determined that the bullet never penetrated Kilo’s skull, and Kilo would live.
 The vet said it was a “one in a million” chance that the gunshot wouldn’t kill the dog.

-Kilo managed to take a bullet meant for his owner and miraculously survived.
+Kilo managed to take a bullet meant for his dad and miraculously survived.

-3. Lilly Pulls Her Owner From The Tracks
+3. Lilly Pulls Her Human From The Tracks

 On a dark night, a train engineer noticed something on the tracks ahead of him.
 A Pit Bull was frantically trying to drag a person off of the tracks.

 The engineer slammed on the brakes, but he couldn’t stop in time.
 While Christine Spain got away unharmed, the dog who had saved her life, Lilly, was hit by the train.